EDMONTON CHRISTMAS BIRD COUNT

 Similar species but not as commonly seen:

-Check the photos of winter or immature birds: White-throated Sparrow, Hoary Redpoll, Purple Finch, American Goldfinch
+Check the photos of winter or immature birds: Purple Finch, American Goldfinch

 More winter birds:

-A few of our summer waxwing may over-winter here.
-Note Cedars have pale under-tail feathers: Cedar Waxwing
+Similar species: A few of our summer Cedar Waxwing may over-winter here.
+Note Cedars have pale under-tail feathers.

 Is it a raven or a crow?